niranjan-v/Depth-Estimation-from-Single-Image/README.md

 # Depth-Estimation-from-Single-Image
 Depth Estimation from Single Image using CNN, CNN+FC, CNN-Residual network

+## Objective
+Given a single image we have to estimate its depth map.

 ## REPOSITORY STRUCTURE
 src/ folder has source codes for training and testing on NYU depth dataset src_apollo/ directory has source codes for training and testing on Apolloscape dataset